NonGMOTrash/teralite/README.md

 - added arrow turrets and pylons
 - added health potions
 - added iron-infused potions
+- added speed feathers
 - added portals
 - the sword now as a counter (right click)
 - added a kills counter to level completion screen
 - fixed hitboxes and spike activation going through walls
 - added speed, slowness, regeneration, and resistance status effects
 - fixed level times and perfections not saving properly
-- renabled gpu snap to fix weird visual artifacts with tilemaps
+- renabled GPU snap to fix weird visual artifacts with tilemaps
 - fixed status effect stacking not working
 - fixed the bow being capped at 2 damage instead of 3
 - remade the level Timber